NeCTAR-RC/nectar-training/package07/sections/objectStorage.markdown

 {% BgBox info %}
 The NeCTAR implementation of *Swift* is geodistributed across Nodes of the Research Cloud so that availability is not reliant on any one datacentre or network infrastructure.
 Each collection of Swift nodes/hardware is known as a *region*, which may or may not include a Swift proxy server (the Internet facing and serving component of Swift).
 With some Swift clients/APIs users can explicitly choose which proxy to connect to, this might be useful e.g. for speeding up writes to object storage by choosing the nearest proxy.
-Due to NeCTAR's Swift having multiple regions, some clients/APIs require explicit configuration of a default region, which should be "Melbourne" for most users (see e.g. the Cyberduck profile below).
+Due to NeCTARs Swift having multiple regions, some clients/APIs require explicit configuration of a default region, which should be "Melbourne" for most users (see e.g. the Cyberduck profile below).
 {% endBgBox %}